liferay/liferay-docs/discover/portal/articles/02-web-experience-management/01-starting-site-development/04-building-sites-from-templates.markdown

 # Building Sites from Templates [](id=building-sites-from-templates)

 Site Templates can be administered from the Control Panel.
-They let portal administrators create multiple sites with the same default set of pages and content.
+They let Liferay administrators create multiple sites with the same default set of pages and content.
 Site templates can contain multiple pages, each with its own theme, layout template, applications, and app configurations.
 Site templates can also